chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 ## contributes.themes

-Contribute a color theme to VS Code, defining workbench colors and styles for syntax tokens in the editor.
+Contribute a color theme to Baosky, defining workbench colors and styles for syntax tokens in the editor.

-You must specify a label, whether the theme is a dark theme or a light theme (such that the rest of VS Code changes to match your theme) and the path to the file (JSON format).
+You must specify a label, whether the theme is a dark theme or a light theme (such that the rest of Baosky changes to match your theme) and the path to the file (JSON format).

 ### theme example